 2. Select the three vertical dots in the top-right corner.

-4. From there, disable the extensions and try to cast them.
+4. From there, disable all the unwanted extensions.

-6. If the issue exists, one or a few extensions affect the casting.
+6. If the issue is resolved, one or a few extensions affect the casting.

-7. Enable each extension individually one by one and try to cast so that you can find which extension is affecting the casting and disable it to fix the issue.
+7. Enable each extension individually one by one and try to cast so that you can find which extension is affecting the casting and remove it to fix the issue.

-If any of the above-mentioned solutions do not fix the error, the last possible solution is factory reset your Chromecast device.
-This will change all the settings to factory settings which in turn has fixed the Chromecast available for specific video sites error.
+If any of the above-mentioned solutions do not fix the error, the last possible solution is to factory reset your Chromecast device.
+This will change all the settings to factory settings, which in turn has fixed the Chromecast available for specific video sites error.

 1. Turn on your TV with Chromecast connected to it.